centreon/centreon-documentation/cloud/alerts-notifications/dashboards.md

 ## Managing playlists

 Playlists are lists of selected dashboards to be broadcast in the order of your choice.
-This feature is useful when you want to display your dashboards on a full-screen TV in public spaces.
+This feature is useful for instance when you want to display your dashboards on a full-screen TV in public spaces.

 ### Create a playlist